 Yes, an applicant country may withdraw its application at any time by writing to the Committee.
 The country will be ineligible to export beef or beef products derived from its cattle population to Australia after its application is withdrawn.

 Countries assigned either Category 1 or Category 2 status by FSANZ will be eligible to export beef products to Australia.
-To be eligible to export fresh (chilled or frozen) beef to Australia, the applicant country must also obtain a satisfactory outcome from the IRA conducted by the Department of Agriculture making a market access request to the department.
+To be eligible to export fresh (chilled or frozen) beef to Australia, the applicant country must also obtain a satisfactory outcome from the IRA conducted by the Department of Agriculture, Water and the Environment making a market access request to the department.